 Cafe Sci Cambridge: Gut bacteria and human health

-Hilary Browne is a researcher at the Sanger Institute, best known for its role in the Human Genome Project.
-Hilary works on sequencing the genomes of the microbes in the human gut, which helps other researchers study their functions and characteristics, something that we currently don’t know enough about.
+Hilary Browne is a researcher at the Wellcome Sanger Institute.
+Hilary works on culturing the microbes in the human gut to get good quality samples that can have their genomes sequenced.
+This enables research into their functions and characteristics, something that we currently don’t know enough about.

 This is a free and non-ticketed event.